HoTT/Coq-HoTT/STYLE.md

    it as much as possible.

-You will need to pass the bug-finder several arguments to tell it to use the HoTT version of Coq and where to find the rest of the library;
+You will need to pass the bug-finder several arguments to tell it to pass the right flags and where to find the rest of the library;
 a common invocation would be something like

-    $ /path/to/find-bug.py --coqc .../coqc --coqtop .../coqtop -R .
+    $ /path/to/find-bug.py --arg -noinit --arg -indices-matter -R .
 HoTT Path/To/Buggy.v bug_minimized.v

 When it exits, the minimized code producing the bug will be in `bug_minimized.v`.